Wednesday, June 17, 2026

 bol, brown boy, bol is important because there’s a moment that still resonates with me the next day.
 At one point, Nawazz is on a field trip to Cairo when a market vendor calls out, assuming he’s Indian.
 He snaps back: “I’m not Indian, I’m Canadian.”

-By the end of the play, Nawazz wants the audience to know that he is confidently Indian.
-He’s also proud to be Canadian.
+By the end of the play, Nawazz wants the audience to know that while he is confidently Indian, he’s also proud to be Canadian.

 That’s the kind of story we need to see right now in so much world turmoil.